wp-plugins/amr-ical-events-list/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.9.4 =
+*   Some php installs have a datemodify function that issues a warning when passed a 0 (Not on my site, so sorry I did not pick it up!).
+Calls to the php function, now check first modified to prevent this warning.

 = Version 2.9.3 =
 *   Fixed a very small bug that crept in after hoursoffset was added I think.
 Offset were not working correctly.
 *   Last refresh time (displayed on hover of refresh icon was being repeated - fixed.